kill9zombie/elixir_dojo/DOJO.md

 The Actor Model
 ---------------

 There's a reason we called our module `Actor`.
 Erlang (and by extension Elixir) has a very strong actor model.
 All Elixir code runs in a 'process'.
 This is a very lightweight process inside the Erlang VM, not an operating system process.
 This means we don't have the usual problems with threading (locking or sharing memory).
 The only way to talk to another process is to send messages.
-There's probably an actor model in your normal language (Orleans, Akka etc).
+There's probably an actor model in your normal language (Orleans, Akka, Cellular etc).

 One of the reasons I started looking at Erlang and Elixir was because processors aren't getting faster.
 We're getting lots more cores, so we need to learn how to program in a concurrent system.
 This is something that Erlang has been doing for years, and now we have a Ruby-esque language that runs on this solid VM.
 It's not magic, but it does make concurrency much easier to handle.
 Let's have a look.